Rehabilitation Counseling M.A.

 - Rehabilitation Principles and Case Management

 - Vocational Evaluation and Assessment of People with Disabilities

 - Medical Aspects of Disability

 Practical, hands-on experience is at the core of the UNC Rehabilitation Counseling master’s program.
-It starts with your on-campus practicum at the UNC Rehabilitation Counseling Clinic, where you’ll work with actual clients and meet afterward with your classmates and the professor to discuss the session.
+It starts with a supervised practicum either online, or on-campus at the UNC Rehabilitation Counseling Clinic, where you’ll work with actual clients and meet afterward with your classmates and the professor to discuss the session.
 You will also complete a 600-clock-hour internship working alongside professional rehabilitation counselors in the field.
 Our students have interned at the Colorado Division of Vocational Rehabilitation offices throughout Colorado and other public agencies, as well as at mental health facilities and private non-profit and for-profit organizations.

 Where can your degree take you?

 - State rehabilitation agencies